Analysis

 The teams of professionals comprising fund administrations teams will include:

-What are the different requirement for different managers?
+What are the different requirements for different managers?

 Some managers will be raising their first funds or only be managing one or two funds, while other managers will be managing multiple funds across a range of private markets strategies.
 Fund structures can also vary in complexity and size.